source-foundry/Slice-docs/content/docs/designspaces.md

 That's a good starting point for our purposes.
 Let's combine the terms into a definition of a type design space:

 {{< tip >}}
-The “design space” is an n-dimensional arrangement of typeface elements where the value of n is determined by the number of elements supported in the typeface and the relationships between those elements.
+The “design space” is an n-dimensional arrangement of typeface elements where the value of n is determined by the number of design elements supported in the typeface and the relationships between those elements.
 {{< /tip >}}

 🤯 That's pretty abstract stuff.
 The following example will hammer this concept home.